-If the assertion is eagerly evaluated when the evaluation of g is demanded, f x is evaluated to 0 by instantiating x to 0 so that an exception is raised due to the violated assertion.
+Remember that the evaluation of the main expression requires the evaluation of $(g \ x)$ to an empty or non-empty list.
+Thus, if the assertion on the result of g is eagerly evaluated, the element $f \ x$ in the result list is evaluated to 0 by instantiating x to 0.
+Hence, an exception is raised due to the violated assertion.
 However, if we delay the assertion checking until the end of the regular program execution (which instantiates x to 1), no exception will be raised since the assertion is satisfied.